 A staker has two weeks to end a stake, so generally there is no particular hurry to end the stake immediately.
 The network fee can therefore be reduced by using a lower gas price and letting the transaction pend for a day or more.
 Because the network congestion varies strongly from hour to hour, it easily happens that an ES transaction gets approved overnight even at the lowest gas price.
 In case your transaction does not get approved in time, you will have to speed it up.

 You can use the gas information on hex.vision to estimate the lowest still functional gas price.
-Edit only the gas price before approving the transaction and do not modify the gas limit.
+Edit the gas price before approving the transaction and increase the gas limit by at least 10% in order to prevent the “out of gas error”.
 The unused gas is returned to you anyway, but the transaction will fail when the gas limit is set lower than what is needed.
 Nevertheless, the miners will take the fee for the computation they performed before running out of gas.

 Disclaimer: None of the above is meant to be a financial advice.
 Never rely on a single source of information and do your own research before any investment.
 Don’t trust, verify!